 - RIT and our partners have your safety as our main priority, are constantly monitoring the situation and will communicate any changes with you accordingly.

-- If your chosen program ends up being cancelled, you could defer to a later semester.
+- If your chosen program ends up being cancelled, you could choose another location or defer to a later semester.

 - Being flexible and understanding the situation is constantly changing and evolving is important during these uncertain times.